qingfuwang/bosh/blobstore_client/README.md

 These are the options for the Blobstore client when provider is `azure`:

+* `environment` (required)
+  The environment for Azure Management Service: AzureCloud or AzureChinaCloud
 * `container_name` (required)
   Name of the Azure storage container
 * `storage_account_name` (required)